StevenWeir038/Artisan-Yarns/README.md

 Crafting embues a homemade quality.  *Happy Monkey* cursive font supports this as it appears handwritten.
 This has been limited to titles and subheadings for readability.
 [Google Fonts](https://fonts.google.com/) is an excellent tool to import various fonts into any project.

 # **Agile Development Process**
 [Github Projects](https://github.com/StevenWeir038/Artisan-Yarns/projects) served as an Agile tool for this project.
+It isn't a specialise tool but with the right tags and project creation/issue assignments is can be made to work.

-Through it, user stories, issues and taskswere planned and tracked on a weekly basis using a basic Kanban.
+Through it, user stories, issues and tasks were planned and tracked on a weekly basis using a basic Kanban.

 On reflection, in the beginning it was a pain to use a Kanban approach.
 In the end, I was praising it's merits.